Home Health Tips Health Concerns Site Index Search Glossary Contact Us

 8. Contact irritants and toxins

 The two worst environmental aging factors are sunlight and smoking.
 The third is nutrition; poor food choices over a lifetime can accelerate skin aging and promote a variety of disease conditions that spoil skin appearance.
 Excessive exposure to sunlight results in premature aging of the skin, which is often called photo-aging.
-As people are living longer, adding to cumulative sun exposure, avoiding and decreasing the affects of photo-aging is becoming more important.
+As people are living longer, adding to cumulative sun exposure, avoiding and decreasing the effects of photo-aging is becoming more important.
 Smoking increases levels of MMP-1 (matrix metalloproteinase 1) in the skin, according to a study in 24 March Lancet.
 MMP-1 is a zinc-dependent metalloproteinase that degrades collagen, which is important in maintaining the mechanical/elastic properties of connective tissue in the skin.

 Tips for Healthy Skin: